 In our world, it was 2015, same-sex marriage had just been ruled legal, the US had a progressive black president, and neo-Nazism was the farthest thing from most Americans’ minds.
 The show’s second season debuts today in a drastically different political environment.
 The alternate reality manifested in the show doesn’t seem so far off when churches in California are being vandalized with swastikas, the “alt-right” movement has legitimized white-nationalism, and people feel comfortable enough to gather in Washington, DC to give Nazi salutes and shout: “Hail Trump, hail our people, hail victory!”

 A language known as Scottish Gaelic has become the figurehead for minority languages in Scotland.
 This is sensible; it is a very old and very distinctive language (it has three distinct r sounds!) , and in 2011 the national census determined that fewer than 60,000 people speak it, making it a worthy target for preservation.
 But there is another minority language in Scotland, one that is commonly dismissed.
-Why Americans Say "Like" In The Middle Of Sentences.
-How Far Back in Time Could a Modern English Speaker Go and Still Communicate?
-Past Is Prologue The transition from Old English to Modern English was a process, not an event Changes in language don’t occur overnight, though slang terms come in and out of use relatively quickly and new words are invented while others fall into disuse.
+It’s called Scots, and it’s sometimes referred to as a joke, a weirdly spelled and -accented local variety of English.

+The rules of grammar you learned in school are the same ones your parents were taught and what your own kids will (or do) use.
+A few new words are tossed in the mix every few years to keep things interesting (remember the uproar when “ain’t” was added to the dictionary?).
+The transition from Old English to Middle English to Modern English was a process rather than an event — the rules didn’t all suddenly change on May 24, 1503.
+Hwæt!
+I’m completely lost.
+Modern English translation as follows: Listen!
+Yeah, not even close.
 When Did Americans Lose Their British Accents?
 The Fourth of July is the epitome of summer—and after several months spent indoors, you need some outdoor fun more than anything.
 Check out these 15 summer must-haves while they’re on sale and save an extra 15 percent when you spend $50 or more with the code JULYFOURTH15.
 1.